raspberrypi/documentation/installation/installing-images/windows.md

 # Installing operating system images using Windows

-[Etcher](README.md) is typically the easiest option for most users to write images to SD cards, and you should start with that if you're not sure.
-If you want an alternative on Windows though you can use `Win32DiskImager`:
+[Etcher](README.md) is typically the easiest option for most users to write images to SD cards, so it is a good place to start.
+If you're looking for an alternative on Windows, you can use `Win32DiskImager`:

 ## Win32DiskImager